cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/04-comparison.md

 the Sideband subtraction code saves every efficiency plot in `efficiency/plots/` folder inside a single `generated_hist.root` file.
 Lets check it!

 You're probably on the `main` directory.
-Lets go back a directory.
+Lets go back one directory.

 ```sh
 cd ..